 Tag: to improve memory

-When it comes to memory power and concentration, selecting the right “brain food” is essential, and certain foods have been shown to do a good job of protecting memory and cognition.
-The foods you should avoid are equally as important as the ones you should consume.
-Although diet is not
+When it comes to memory power and concentration, selecting the right brain food is essential, Certain foods have been shown to do a good job of protecting memory and cognition, while it’s equally as important to avoid others.

 If Alzheimer’s disease or dementia —or what might seem like natural memory loss—has affected you or someone you know, consider the benefits of increasing acetylcholine or using an acetylcholine supplement.

 Acetylcholine is an often-overlooked but critically necessary nutrient.
 Since the brain’s ability to create acetylcholine lessens as we age, the answer

 The critical difference between Alzheimer’s and dementia is that Alzheimer’s is a specific disease and dementia is a term used to describe symptoms that can be caused by a number of different diseases, including Alzheimer’s disease (AD).
 So, is there a difference between Alzheimer’s and dementia?
 The answer is both

 Regularly engaging in memory improvement games, training exercises that help you practice specific cognitive abilities (e.g., attention or processing speed), seems to protect against memory loss better than memory strategies alone.
 So as we get older, it’s important to keep our minds moving.

 Learning a relaxation technique called mindfulness meditation may help you rein in the tendency for the mind to wander, and lead to improvements in fundamental cognitive functioning.
 That’s the conclusion of a study comparing the working memory, fluid intelligence, and other cognitive abilities of college

 Forgetfulness—a part of aging as familiar as wrinkles and graying hair—can be a source of worry for many seniors.
 Is the growing tendency to forget words, recall names, or lose track of car keys normal… or is it an early sign of dementia?